Fast, affordable Internet access for all.

 South Carolina's "Exceptions" To Anti-Community Broadband Law are Worthless

-South Carolina's H3508 has [no-glossary]passed[/no-glossary] the legislature, been signed by Governor Nikki R. Haley, and has revoked local authority to build the broadband networks they need to create new jobs.
+South Carolina's H3508 has passed the legislature, been signed by Governor Nikki R. Haley, and has revoked local authority to build the broadband networks they need to create new jobs.
 Last week, we noted some of the coverage about the bill.
 After reviewing the language of the bill, we are astonished at how far the Governor and the South Carolina Legislature have gone to protect AT&T's monopoly, to the detriment of the many businesses and citizens who desperately need better access to the Internet -- whether to be more productive, competitive, or just take advantage of educational opportunities.

 South Carolina is near the bottom of adoption rate in the U.S. and has a higher than average number of residents living below the poverty line.
 Communities with fast, affordable, and reliable access to the Internet are seeing new jobs.
 Those stuck on slow DSL are watching jobs wither away.